simsoll/frontend-first-assignment/handover.md

 or you may try out libraries that supports this functionality.

 # General considerations
-Consider the following:
-* Goal?
-What are the sites intent?
-* Who are the sites users?
- * Age, gender, salary, origins, hobbies, motivations?
-* On what platform and from where might this site be accessed?
-* Should I break any "rules"?
-As the construction workers will be using the website while working in the field and mainly when missing some spare parts, the website should accommodate their needs in a fast, simple and intuitive way, so they the can get back to the work that really matters as quickly as possible.
+As the construction workers will be using the website while working in the field and mainly when missing tools or building material, the website should accommodate their needs in a fast, simple and intuitive way, so they the can get back to the work that really matters as quickly as possible.
 Their three main goals of using the website will be to easily find the needed products, place purchases and to quickly get an overview of already placed purchases, which haven't yet been approved.

 For the administration people in the office it should be easy to get an overview of yet to be approved purchases, approve these purchases and to see the purchase history for accounting purposes.